FurrField-Studio/Bindables/Readme.md

 ﻿# Bindables

-This is editor only attribute set to automatically assign gameobjects, components and scriptable objects to variables in components.
+Bindables is a lightweight Unity editor extension designed to automate reference assignments in your MonoBehaviour scripts, cutting down manual Inspector setup and reducing errors.

 # Table of Contents